In this article, we’re taking a close look at the ASUS Zenbook 14 UX434FLC, the early-2020 update of

 The layout is standard for an Asus ultraportable, with softly finished full-size keys, proper spacing, short arrows and a set of smaller Function keys at the top, as well as the Power button integrated into the top-right corner, which I’d advise you to disable from Windows in order to prevent putting the computer to sleep when looking for Delete, even if this is stiffer than the other buttons and pressing it requires more force.

 As expected on an ultraportable, this is also a fairly short-stroke keyboard, with 1.4 mm keystrokes.
 However, there’s a little bit of flex in the main-deck and the keys require a firm press to properly actuate, as the actuation point is at the very bottom and an incomplete press won’t register.
-For me, that translated in a fair bit of errors while typing fast.
+For me, that translated in a fair bit of errors while typing quickly.
 I am used to the slightly shallower and more forgiving keyboard on the XPS 13, so you might feel different about this implementation.

-Activating the ScreenPad ads in extra functionality, but takes a toll on battery life.
-This can work as either a secondary screen visible in Windows, and in this way can display everything you could put on a secondary screen, or as a companion screen running apps tied to certain software that you’re running on the main screen.
+When active, the Screenpad works as either a secondary screen visible in Windows, so it can run apps or a browser of video like on any regular secondary screen (but miniaturized, of course), or as a companion screen running apps tied to certain software that you’re running on the main display.
 These apps need to be developed, though, and right now there aren’t many available.
-Our sample came with companion screens for the Microsoft Calendar, MS Music, Spotify, Evernote, Word, Excell and Powerpoint, as well a Numpad feature.
+Our sample came with companion screens for the Microsoft Calendar, MS Music, Spotify, Evernote, Word, Excell, and Powerpoint, as well as a Numpad feature.